teambit/docs/docs/getting-started/11-export-to-scope.md

 ---

 A scope is where the "release versions" of independent components are stored.
 Scopes are used both locally and remotely:
 * __Local scopes__ store "staged" components that are ready to be exported from the local environment to a remote scope.
-You'll find your local scope in the `.bit` or  `.git/.bit` directory inside your workspace directory.
+You'll find your local scope in the `.bit` or  `.git/bit` directory inside your workspace directory.
-* [__Remote scopes__](/docs/scope/remote-scope), either on Bit.dev or other self-hosted Bit servers, store exported components that are made available to be used by other repositories.
+* [__Remote scopes__](/docs/scope/remote-scope), either on Bit.dev or other self-hosted Bit servers, store exported components that are available to be used by other repositories.

 A single server may host multiple scopes.
 Each of these scopes groups together components that are related to each other by function or purpose.
 Each scope naturally corresponds to a specific team of developers (and even non-developers).